ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 stir in pulverized charcoal to the consist­
 ency of paint.
 Put a coat of this over the
 timber, and there is not a man that will
-live long enough to see it rotten
+live long enough to see it rotten.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_lippizaner_ver01:data:sn84024653:00393349554:1882071401:0323/pct:73.373553,81.132551,11.381053,12.750662/!600,600/0/default.jpg"/>
 </td>